Edward-Perez/express-site/README.md

     * project.pug
 * Errors
   * App logs out a user friendly error message to the console
-* Layout, CSS and styles
-  * Final project layout and positioning match mockup

 ### Exceeds Requirements
 * Running "npm start" serves the app
 * error.pug template has been created.
-* displays a user friendly error page in the browser that details the following:
+* displays a user friendly error page in the browser
-  * error.message
-  * error.status
-  * error.stack
-* At least three of the following items customized:
+* At least three css properties have been customized
-  * color
-  * background color
-  * font
-  * box or text shadows
-  * transitions or animations
-  * add a logo

 ### Changes to styling
 * Imported Font